Women Who Carry It All

 - A nagging sense of emptiness and feeling unfulfilled, even when achieving everything on paper.

-- Emotional highs and crashes—one moment riding a wave of euphoria, the next feeling hollow and directionless.
+- Emotional highs and crashes—one moment riding a wave of euphoria, the next feeling hollow.

 - Breathlessness walking uphill, a physical symptom of how depleted I really was.

-- That ever-present anxiety of dropping the ball—like I was walking a tightrope every day, waiting to fall.
+- That ever-present anxiety of dropping the ball—like I was walking a tightrope waiting to fall.

 I carried this burnout for years and would never have even identified it as burnout.
 I thought it was simply the juggle of life and I was playing the game to the best of my abilities.